Dynamic DNS for Custom Domains

 I have been using dynamic dns for many years.
 My preferred provider was always dyndns.org.
 In early 2014 Dyndns (or Dyn.com) stopped offering a free Dynamic Dns solution.
 You can read about their decision to stop providing this service (here).
 NOTE: I don’t disagree with their decision, at one point I even used Dyndns as a paying customer for their other services.

-Alternatives for DynDns.orgpfsense_dynamicdns
+Alternatives for DynDns.org

 Now that one of the best provider (well best known) is no longer many people were